-- that school officials have taken measures that are designed to restore or preserve equal access to the school system's education program and activities; - why school officials believe their response to the report or complaint was not deliberately indifferent; and - if supportive measures were not provided to the complainant, why that was not clearly unreasonable in light of the known circumstances.
+- 1. any actions, including any supportive measures, taken in response to the report or formal complaint - 2. that school officials have taken measures that are designed to restore or preserve equal access to the school system's education program and activities; - 3. why school officials believe their response to the report or complaint was not deliberately indifferent; and - 4. if supportive measures were not provided to the complainant, why that was not clearly unreasonable in light of the known circumstances.